pandaisfast/msds682-fall2023-data-streaming/docs/index.md

 To ensure your success in this course, the following knowledge prerequisites are essential:

 - **Statistics:** Grasp of concepts like mean, variance, data visualization, tabular data, and pandas.
-Relevant courses include MSDS 623 - Multivariate Statistics and MSDS 593 - EDA and Visualization.
+Relevant courses include MSDS 504 - Review Probability and Stats and MSDS 593 - EDA and Visualization.
 - **Python:** Familiarity with Python Classes and Objects.
 While proficiency with the Mac command line is beneficial, there will be no focus on Java or Scala in the JVM ecosystem.
 - **SQL and Data Pipelines:** Knowledge derived from courses such as MSDS 681 - Data Lakehouse is ideal.
 - **Machine Learning:** Familiarity with scikit-learn, supervised and unsupervised learning, evaluation of model performance, and feature selection.
 Courses like MSDS 621 - Intro to Machine Learning, MSDS 630 - Advanced Machine Learning, and MSDS 680 - Machine Learning Operations are recommended, though not mandatory.